Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Personal Security: Deterioration in the U.S.-Russian bilateral relationship has not dramatically affected the security environment for U.S. travelers to Russia.
 Although anti-American and anti-Western sentiment has increased since mid-2014, there have not been widespread reports of overt aggression against or harassment of Westerners because of their nationality.
 To an extent, Russians tend to mind their own business and/or fully ignore Westerners.
 Media reports highlighting incidents of discrimination against those who are not ethnically Russian portray that aggression as directed more towards individuals from the North Caucasus and Central Asia rather than Westerners who happen to be darker-skinned.

 Discrimination based on sexual orientation is widespread; harassment, threats, and acts of violence targeting the LGBT community are also prevalent.
-Members of the LGBT community who do not openly express their preferences are able to avoid extra attention.
+Members of the LGBT community who do not openly express their preferences can avoid extra attention.
 Small demonstrations in support of LGBT rights are often dispersed, sometimes violently, by nationalists claiming to be defending traditional Russian values.
-In large cities like Moscow and St. Petersburg it is frowned upon but will likely only result in backlash if public displays of affection are shown.
+In large cities like Moscow and St. Petersburg, it is frowned upon but will likely only result in a backlash if public displays of affection are shown.